zrax/moulars/README.md

 ### File Server
-Unlike DirtSand, MOULArs includes a manifest generation tool that only requires you to provide files in an expected directory structure, and it will automatically generate manifests and compress the files as appropriate.
+Unlike DirtSand, MOULArs includes a manifest generation tool that only requires you to provide files in an expected directory structure, and it will automatically generate manifests and encrypt/compress the files as appropriate.
+To use it, run
-To use it, run `mfs_tool --update <path to data root>`.
+`mfs_tool --update <path to data root> [--python <path to python executable>]`.
 This will update existing manifests with any changes and new files, as well as producing new manifests (both for the initial server setup and for newly added client flavors, ages, etc.).
+When the `--python` parameter is also used, it will also compile any .py source files in the `Python` directory and produce an encrypted .pak file for the Auth server to send to clients.

 To ensure all required manifests are properly generated, you should provide the files in the following structure: